≡ Menu

 According to the Centers for Disease Control and Prevention (CDC), C. difficile infection is the biggest superbug threat in the United States2.
 So you should consider very carefully if you really need to take antibiotic drugs.
 And if you do take them, it’s important to avoid those drugs which are more likely to cause C. difficile, especially if you have a prior history of having C. difficile.

-Negative symptoms Did you know you have options besides the high-powered antibiotics that cause collateral damage to your gut?
-Thankfully, you have many antibiotic alternatives, such as powerful herbal antimicrobial remedies, essential oils and other natural products can target C. difficile and the biofilms they hide within.
+Did you know you have options besides the high-powered antibiotics that cause collateral damage to your gut and your health?

-In many cases, alternatives therapies can be used in place of antibiotic drugs.
-And the good news is, this powerful line of antimicrobial herbal products has been used successfully for decades among thousands of doctors in the US.
+Many holistic doctors use natural antimicrobials in the place of, or alongside antibiotic drugs.
+And the good news is, our favorite powerful line of antimicrobial herbal products has been used successfully for decades among thousands of doctors in the US.

 References